 Since early 1993 the Dutch-language periodical Architectuur Lokaal has been issued quarterly.

-Our Procurement & Design Competition Office (Steunpunt Architectuuropdrachten & Ontwerpwedstrijden) advises public and private clients about (European) procurement procedures and competitions (architect services and integrated contracts).
+Our Helpdesk Architectural Commissions and Design contests (Steunpunt Architectuuropdrachten & Ontwerpwedstrijden) advises public and private clients about (European) procurement procedures and competitions (architect services and integrated contracts).
 Our KOMPAS light digital manuals (free of charge) are compiled on the initiative of the government architect and are widely endorsed by various ministries, designers’ groups, corporations, developers, and the Association of Dutch Municipalities.

 Who are we?

 We are an independent, non-commercial foundation with a small team of motivated and professional individuals.
 We respond flexibly and effectively to issues and developments in the professional field and maintain direct personal contacts with an extensive international network.
 Our informal and pragmatic service, allied to our expertise and precision, have earned us a solid reputation at home and abroad.
 Based on the cultural and architectural policy of the government, Architectuur Lokaal has grown to become an organisation with an average annual turnover of € 1 million from commissions, subsidies and contributions.